cmu-sei/iides/documentation/WhitePaper.md

 ## Background

 - bit about MERIT
-- but about our other research
+- bit about our other research
 - users: researchers, analysts, risk managers, practitioners, investigators, simulations/exercises